fsadak/FSNextionLib/README.md

 A simple, lightweight, and non-blocking Arduino library for interfacing with Nextion HMI displays, built for the PlatformIO ecosystem.

-This library was collaboratively developed with Google's Gemini.

 ## ⚠️ Disclaimer

 This library is currently under active development.
 While functional, the API may change, and it should be used with caution in production environments.